FernMiran/FernMiran/README.md

 Below are some projects I've worked on.
 They range from web applications to experimental game development projects.
 Feel free to check them out and contribute!

-- **Project 1: .NET 8 CLEAN Blazor Comic App Web Application** [https://github.com/FernMiran/ComicApp_Blazor] - A Blazor web application using CLEAN Architecture, Fluent APIs, Generic Repositories, Domain-Driven Design, Middlewares and CQRS MediatR.
+- **Project 1: .NET 8 Comic App Blazor App using Clean Architecture** [https://github.com/FernMiran/ComicApp_Blazor] - A Blazor web application using CLEAN Architecture, Fluent APIs, Generic Repositories, Domain-Driven Design, Middlewares and CQRS MediatR.
 - **Project 2: .NET 6 Blazor N-Tier Web Application** [https://github.com/FernMiran/BlazorFullStack_ComicCRUD] - A project to practice the use of DTOs, the Service-Repository pattern and the creation of APIs in a N-Tier architecture.